Maths Colloquium 2018-19

-The School Colloquia are given by world-famous speakers and present an overview of important topics of general interest in the mathematical sciences.
+The School Colloquia are given by eminent speakers and present an overview of important topics of general interest in the mathematical sciences.

 These invited lectures are intended to be accessible to all graduate students and academics in the department.
 MMath and MSc students may also benefit from these presentations.

-The talks normally take place on Wednesdays, 15:10-16:10, at the lecture room E/0.15 on the ground floor of the School.
+The talks normally take place on Wednesdays, 15:10-16:10, in lecture room M/0.40 on the ground floor of the School, unless advised differently.
 All are welcome to attend.

 - Download a list of colloquium talks from 2016/17 academic year.